1843 Naval Air Squadron: Anti-submarine squadron

-On 20 April 1953 1843 Sqn reformed at RNAS Abbotsinch (HMS Sanderling), Paisley, Scotland, as an Royal Naval Volunteer Reserve Air Branch anti-submarine squadron in the Scottish Air Division, under the command of Lieutenant Commander(A) M. Ross, RNVR.
+On 20 April 1953 1843 Sqn reformed at RNAS Abbotsinch (HMS Sanderling), Paisley, Scotland, as a Royal Naval Volunteer Reserve Air Branch anti-submarine squadron in the Scottish Air Division, under the command of Lieutenant Commander(A) M. Ross, RNVR.
 It was essentially a renaming of 1830A Naval Air Squadron.
 The squadron shared a pool of aircraft with 1830 Naval Air Squadron.
 The RNVR squadron disbanded on 10 March 1957 under the White Paper defence cuts of that year.